-The integration of LLMs into engineering monitoring systems presents beneficial opportunities, but there are a range of challenges and limitations that must be addressed effective to ensure and responsible deployment.
+The integration of LLMs into engineering monitoring systems presents beneficial opportunities, but there are a range of challenges and limitations that must be addressed to ensure effective and responsible deployment.
 This section outlines the key challenges and proposes future research directions to overcome them.
-Table 1 provides a summary to complement the discussion.
+Table I provides a summary to complement the discussion.

 One of the foremost concerns is data privacy and security.
 Engineering systems often generate sensitive operational data, maintenance records, and failure logs.
-When such data is used to train or interact with LLMs, there is a risk of unintended exposure or misuse [75].
-Moreover, compliance with data protection regulations such as GDPR or industry-specific standards is critical for organisations, both to prevent future attacks and ensure adequate security compliance should an attack occur.
-Future work must focus on developing privacy-preserving techniques, such as federated learning or differential privacy, and establishing robust frameworks for governance LLM deployment in industrial contexts.
+When such data are used to train or interact with LLMs, there is a risk of unintended exposure or misuse [78].
+Moreover, compliance with data protection regulations such as GDPR or industry-specific standards is critical for organizations, both to prevent future attacks and ensure adequate security compliance should an attack occur.
+Future work must focus on developing privacy-preserving techniques, such as federated learning or differential privacy, and establishing robust governance frameworks for LLM deployment in industrial contexts.

-Another significant limitation is the absence of domain-specific training data.
+Another significant limitation is the absence of domainspecific training data.
 Most LLMs are trained on the generalpurpose corpus, which lacks the technical depth required for focused monitoring applications.
 As a result, these models may misinterpret domain-specific terminology or fail to capture subtle fault patterns.
-Addressing this requires approaches using Retrieval Augmented Generation (RAG) where domain-specific information is retrieved from documentation and forms part of the LLM query [61].
+Addressing this requires approaches using RAG where domain-specific information is retrieved from documentation and forms part of the LLM query [61].
 The curation of high-quality, domain-specific corpora, such as annotated maintenance logs, sensor narratives, and technical enables RAG approaches to retrieve relevant information and improve query response.

 The interpretability and trustworthiness of LLM outputs also pose a challenge.
 Although LLMs can generate sensible and realistic responses, the underlying reasoning is often opaque making it difficult for the recipient to understand any reasoning or find evidence.
 In safety-critical environments, engineers must be able to understand and justify the basis of any recommendation or insight.
-Future research should prioritise the development of explainable AI techniques tailored to LLMs, enabling users to trace outputs back to source data or model logic.
+Future research should prioritize the development of explainable AI techniques tailored to LLMs, enabling users to trace outputs back to source data or model logic.